Increase in Fines and Penalties

 Already overburdened with a surge in coronavirus cases, including increased hospitalizations, health care entities in the tri-state area will have to step up their infection control compliance programs, in the event that OSHA pays an unannounced visit to their facility.
 The penalties associated with non-compliance with OSHA standards could easily dwarf the cost of compliance with such standards.
 As such, it would be prudent for healthcare businesses to verify their compliance with these standards.

-Mandelbaum Barrett’s Health Practice Group and Employment Practice Group have experience in assisting healthcare businesses in achieving compliance with OSHA’s standards and defending against enforcement actions by OSHA.
+Mandelbaum Barrett PC’s Health Practice Group and Employment Practice Group have experience in assisting healthcare businesses in achieving compliance with OSHA’s standards and defending against enforcement actions by OSHA.
 For more information on our services, please feel free to contact us.

 Category: Regulatory Compliance